A shared heritage furthering an inclusive future in 50 historical portraits of our Caribbean foremothers.

 Unique Diverse Approach

-What makes Our HERitage unique is its emphasis on superdiversity within the Caribbean community, with special attention to female perspectives.
+Our HERitage emphases diversity within the Caribbean community, with special attention to female perspectives.

-The project highlights diverse ethnic backgrounds (11) of Caribbean women during the slavery and colonial period from all 12 regions under (former) Dutch colonial occupation: long-term and short-term.
-By documenting the historical portraits of 50 women with diverse roots that converge in their descendants, the project shows the rich and complex heritage of the region, and places the diversity and connectedness of cultures and communities at the centre.
+The project highlights Caribbean women during the slavery and colonial period from 11 ethnic backgrounds and from all 12 regions under (former) Dutch colonial occupation, long-term and short-term.
+By documenting the historical portraits of 50 women with diverse roots that converge in their descendants, the project shows the rich and complex heritage of the region, and centers the diversity and connectedness of cultures and communities.

 How Does This Work?